MyPureCloud/developer-center-blog/source/2022-02-11-cli-implicit-login/index.md

 category: 6
 ---

 Greetings, everyone!
 To configure our Genesys Cloud CLI tool, one needs to create a profile in their `config.toml` file using the command: `gc profiles new`.
 Previously, this operation only utilized the Client Credentials login method in which the user provides their client ID and secret in exchange for an access token.
-Although quick and easy, this method does not provide any user context.
+Although quick and easy, this method does not provide any user context, which is required for some API operations such as answering a call or managing Content Management documents.
 For this reason, in addition to the Client Credentials Grant, we have implemented the Implicit Grant (Browser) login method for the CLI.

 Below, I will outline how to use this new feature.